Skip to main content

 The zebra plant prefers its soil to stay a bit moist, so you’ll have to walk the thin line between overwatering and risking root rot to keep this plant happy.
 To avoid disaster, we suggest getting a moisture meter.
 That way, you’ll be able to accurately measure the moisture within the soil to know if it’s time to water the plant or not.

 Root rot can happen fast, and this plant is susceptible to it.
 When it’s time to water, thoroughly soak the soil until water comes out of the drainage hole.
-Be sure to empty the saucer underneath once the plant is done draining to avoid root rot.
+Be sure to empty the saucer underneath once the plant drais to avoid root rot.
 Don’t pour water onto the leaves, or the water will run down the leaves and stems and sit at the center of the plant and cause root rot.

 Light

-When it comes to light, the zebra plant wants bright indirect light.
+When it comes to light, the zebra plant wants bright, indirect light.
 It can tolerate a bit of direct morning sun, but prolonged exposure to direct sunlight can burn those stunning leaves.
 They also can’t handle low light, so they must have a good balance between bright but not direct light.

 Food

 You’ll want to feed your zebra plant every week or every other week during the spring and summer.
-Apply a general houseplant fertilizer diluted by half with water to the soil and be sure the soil is already damp when you’re feeding it.
+Apply a general houseplant fertilizer diluted by half with water to the soil, and be sure the soil is already damp when you’re feeding it.

 Temperature